EnterpriseConsultingDeveloper/WhiteRabbitsComponents/README.md

 ## version

+1.0.0
+- Refactoring some piece of code
+- Creating an handy plugin

 0.2.1
 - S3FileHelper: Set the default image instead of an html code
 - Added a customer site name to the uploadable behavior in order to create, in S3, separate bucket for different customers.